ofzza/github-projects-extension/README.md

 - Adds "@special" and "#type" labels to issues and milestones pages
 - Adds "@special" and "#type" labels to project page's cards
-- Adds a functional search-bar, labels management and other functionality to Github Projects page.
-  <br>```(DEPRECATED since search is now natively supported by GitHub)```

 # Installation links: